wptrainingteam/learn-wp-content/tutorials/fundamentals-nodejs-npm.md

 What is required to install Node.js and npm.
 How to install Node.js and npm.

+## Comprehension Questions

+Are you comfortable installing software on your computer?
+Do you have access to a terminal on your computer?

 ## Introduction

 Hey there, and welcome to Learn WordPress.